vohoa/postgres_backup_plugin/README.md

 **Benefits:**
 - Clean, portable SQL files
-- Easy to restore to any schema
+- Easy to restore to any schema (schema-independent backups)
 - No psql-specific commands
 - Smaller file size
+- Perfect for schema migrations and multi-tenant applications

 **Disable cleaning if needed:**
 ```python